Continuous-variable quantum communication

-The scheme, described above, in which Alice prepares the modulated signal states according to her pre-generated data, and Bob performs the detection, to obtain his measured data, is the P\&M version of CV-QKD.
-Alternatively and equivalently, Gaussian CV-QKD protocols can be implemented so that both of the trusted parties are measuring respective parts of a bi-partite entangled state - typically a TMSV in the case of symmetrical modulation, while a more advanced entangled state preparation is needed for asymmetrical modulations, as we discuss below and summarize in Table \ref{tab:protocols}.
-Such EB realization of CV-QKD is shown in Fig. \ref{fig:EPR} for the standard (generic) Gaussian protocols.
-In this case, the state preparation consists of generating an entangled state and Alice is also performing a measurement (homodyne or heterodyne) on her side to obtain her data sequences.
-The non-Gaussian DM protocols can be equivalently approximated by the EB schemes.
-Since Eve ideally cannot distinguish between P\&M and EB versions of the protocols, the latter became not only a technical alternative, but also an ansatz for theoretical security analysis, as we discuss in Sec. \ref{sec:theosec}.
+The previously described scheme in which Alice prepares the modulated signal states according to her pregenerated data and Bob performs the detection to obtain his measured data is the P\&M version of CV QKD.
+Alternatively and equivalently, Gaussian CV-QKD protocols can be implemented such that both of the trusted parties are measuring respective parts of a bipartite entangled state - typically a TMSV in the case of symmetrical modulation; however, a more advanced entangled state preparation is needed for asymmetrical modulations, as we later discuss and as summarized in Table \ref{tab:protocols}.
+Such EB realization of CV QKD is shown in Fig. \ref{fig:EPR} for the standard (generic) Gaussian protocols.
+In this case, the state preparation consists of generating an entangled state while Alice is also performing a measurement (homodyne or heterodyne) on her side to obtain her data sequences.
+The non-Gaussian DM protocols can be equivalently approximated using the EB schemes.
+Since Eve ideally cannot distinguish between P\&M and EB versions of the protocols, the latter became not only a technical alternative but also an ansatz for theoretical security analysis, as we discuss in Sec. \ref{sec:theosec}.

-While being harder to implement in practice, EB CV-QKD can have several advantages.
-First of all, there is no need to pre-generate the random keys in the case of an EB protocol, as the data sequences are obtained from the measurements and their randomness is provided by the stochastic nature of the quantum measurement.
+While more difficult to implement in practice, EB CV QKD can have several advantages.
+First, there is no need to pregenerate the random keys in the case of an EB protocol, as the data sequences are obtained from the measurements and their randomness is provided by the stochastic nature of the quantum measurement.
 Second, the trusted parties directly characterize the bipartite state, shared over the quantum channel, which simplifies the parameter estimation and the evaluation of the information leakage.
 Otherwise, in the P\&M protocol, the trusted parties generally have to derive an equivalent entangled state in order to perform the security analysis of the protocol, as we discuss in Sec. \ref{sec:theosec}.
-Finally, strongly nonclassical features of the entangled states can provide better efficiency and robustness of the protocols, compared to the P\&M realizations based on coherent states, as we discuss in Sec. \ref{subsec:sqz_sig}.
+Finally, strongly nonclassical features of the entangled states can provide better efficiency and robustness of the protocols than the P\&M realizations based on coherent states, as we discuss in Sec. \ref{subsec:sqz_sig}.
 Nevertheless, coherent-state P\&M protocols remain more technically feasible and are a standard choice for current CV-QKD implementations.